 Book series are generally connected in some way.
 This is true for my Twin Tales, which follow the lives of members of two families.
 I have not written them in temporal sequence, though.
 My first, Propositions and Proposals, was a lark written when I was procrastinating on another project and had been reading Regency romance novels.
 I decided to try one of my own, expecting it to be a short story.
 But it grew into a novella (halfway between a short story and a full-length novel).
 Then, soon after I finished the first, an idea came to me that provided the basis of the second novella.
 Once both had been written, I decided there was enough material to publish as a book.

-The second pair, Fates and Furies, takes place during World War I and was inspired by the many articles and posts I had seen during 2018.
+The second pair, Fates and Furies, takes place during World War I and combines mystery, intrigue, espionage, action, adventure, conspiracy, and suspense with romance.
+Fates was inspired by the many articles and posts I had seen during 2018.
 Three other books for this series have come to mind, one before the time of Propositions, one after Fates, and one between the first two periods.
 I hope to write those soon.

-My Quick-Read tales do not follow the usual pattern of a series: They have no connection to one another.
-Each is a separate story, and there are differences in style, in genre, and in temporal and physical setting.
+My Quick-Read tales do not follow the usual pattern of a series: They have no connection to one another as stories.
+What they have in common is simply that they are flash fiction.
+Each is a separate short story, and there are differences in style, in genre, and in temporal and physical setting.
 Every once in a while, I get the urge to write a new one.

 Do you gravitate to books written as a connected series?